Mouret-Orfeu/CATHe2/README.md

 ```
 (venv_2 has to be activated)

-- To use the new version of CATHe  (with 3Di input as well as AA).
+- To use the new version of CATHe, i.e CATHe2  (with 3Di input as well as AA).

 ```bash
 python ./src/cathe-predict/cathe_predictions.py --model ProstT5 --input_type AA+3Di